2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 2 days in Heraklion

-Always in Fodele, pay a visit to El Greco Museum, right in front of the Church of the Panagia.
+Always in Fodele, visit El Greco Museum, meters after the Church of the Panagia.
 Locals claim that Domenikos Theotokopolous El Greco, the important mannerist painter, was originally born in Fodele (1541).

 Later in life moved to Italy and then established and died in Spain.

 More free time?
 Visit the stunning beach of Paleokastro, just 9 kilometers from Heraklion.
-You can hike to the fortress Paleokastro of Malevizio, a triangular castle of which just the walls remain.
+You can hike to the fortress Paleokastro of Malevizio, a triangular castle still featuring its original walls.

-Despite being known as a Venetian building, it was originally built in 1206 by the Genoans.
+Despite being known as a Venetian building, it was initially built in 1206 by the Genoans.

 You might also want to visit the best beaches in Heraklion.